How to write a successful Hotel pitch and secure free accommodation as a travel blogger. Read more on www.allaboutrosalilla.com

 Are you an amazing photographer or videographer that can provide the hotel with amazing footage?
 Do you have an engaged Instagram following chomping at the bit to see where you stay?
 Are the monthly readers of your blog through the roof?
 Do you have an enormous e-mail list?
 Whatever your unique selling point, focus on that and the skills that you can provide.

-When it comes to “The Pitch” I can’t emphasise how important it is to focus on the hotel and NOT yourself.
+When it comes to “The Pitch” we can’t emphasise how important it is to focus on the hotel and NOT yourself.
 Think about the difference between “I want to stay at your hotel for free” and “I can offer you ….. which will benefit you by…” Highlight to the hotel what you can offer them and why they need you.

 Prove your worth and value and you will start to notice a change and even get some yes’s.